php-fig/fig-standards/proposed/http-middleware/middleware-meta.md

 approach and may want to implement the middleware interface for purposes of forwards compatibility with this specification.

-In addition, classes that define `__invoke` can be more loosely type hinted as `callable`, which results in less strict typing.
-This is generally undesirable, especially when the `__invoke` method uses strict typing.

 #### Why the name `process()`?

 We reviewed a number of existing MVC and middleware frameworks to determine